 The OECD Health Care Quality Indicators project, initiated in 2002, aims to measure and compare the quality of health service provision in the different countries.
 An Expert Group has developed a set of quality indicators at the health systems level, which allows to assess the impact of particular factors on the quality of health services.

 Our approach is to complement and coordinate efforts of national and other international bodies.
 These efforts will offer policy makers and other stakeholders a toolkit to stimulate cross-national learning.

 Quality of care is one of the key dimensions of value.
-Through ongoing national and international efforts, such as the System of Health Accounts, information on health care spending is expanding, yet information on the value that health services create is still limited.
+Through ongoing national and international efforts, information on health care spending is expanding, yet information on the value that health services create is still limited.